Gophers offensive coordinator Kirk Ciarrocca reportedly heading to Rutgers

 Fleck and Ciarrocca both worked at Rutgers under coach Greg Schiano, who went 4-8 last season in his third year back with the Scarlet Knights.

 Ciarrocca also worked as quarterbacks coach for the Gophers, who are building around strong-armed sophomore Athan Kaliakmanis.
-There are often concerns with a coach leaves that it will spur players to transfer.
+There are often concerns when a coach leaves that it will spur players to transfer.

 But on Thursday night, Kaliakmanis tweeted: "I love this culture.
 I love this team.
 I can't wait to get after it this off-season with the guys!"